ossirytk/llama-cpp-chat-memory/README.md

 ### Creating embeddings
 The embeddings creation uses env setting for threading and cuda Use --help for basic instructions.<BR>
-This will parse all txt files in the target directory.<BR>
+This will parse all txt or json files in the target directory.<BR>
-You might want to play with the chunk size and overlap based on your text documents
+You might want to play with the chunk size and overlap based on your text documents<BR>
+The example documents include a txt file for skynet embeddings and a [Hogwarts](https://chub.ai/lorebooks/reallifemilf/hogwarts) lorebook<BR>
+The supported lorebook formats are chub inferred AgnAIstic and SillyTavern original source.

+For parsing skynet.txt
->python parse_documents.py
+>python parse_documents.py<BR>

+For parsing hogwarts.json lore book<BR>
+> python .\parse_documents.py --collection-name hogwarts --data-directory .\documents\hogwarts\

 ### Testing embeddings
 The embeddings test uses env setting for threading and cuda
 >cd python test_embeddings.py

 or
->cd python test_embeddings.py --query "Some query"
+>python .\test_embeddings.py --collection-name hogwarts --query "Who is Voldemort" --k 5

 ### Running the chatbot
 >cd src\llama_cpp_langchain_chat<BR>